Google Nest: Litigation

 In February 2012, Honeywell filed a lawsuit claiming that some of its patents had been infringed by Nest.

 In April 2012, Nest stated they believe that none of the allegedly infringed patents were actually violated.
 Honeywell claimed that Nest infringed on patents pertaining to remotely controlling a thermostat, power-stealing thermostats, and thermostats designed around a circular, interactive design, similar to the Honeywell T87.
 However, Honeywell held patents that were almost identical to those that expired in 2004.
 Nest has taken the stance that they will see this through to patent court as they suspect Honeywell is trying to harass them, litigiously and financially, out of business.

 On May 14, 2013, Allure Energy also filed a lawsuit, alleging infringement of a patent on an "Auto-adaptable energy management apparatus".
-First Alert sued Nest in 2014 in regards to voice alert functionality and a design trait of the Nest protect.
+First Alert sued Nest in 2014 in regards to voice alert functionality and a design trait of the Nest Protect, despite the fact that the world's first talking smoke and carbon monoxide alarm was actually released by Kidde.

 In 2016, Nest announced that the devices of Revolv customers would be bricked on May 15, as they were shutting down the necessary cloud software.
 Karl Bode and Emmanuel Malberg of Vice News compared the move to a remote deletion of purchased Xbox Fitness content by Microsoft.
 The Federal Trade Commission entered into an investigation of the matter.

 In May 2016, an employee filed an unfair labor practice charge with the National Labor Relations Board against Nest and Google.
 In the charge, the employee alleged that he was terminated for posting information about Tony Fadell's poor leadership to a private Facebook page consisting of current and former employees.
 The charge also alleged that Nest and Google had engaged in unlawful surveillance and unlawful interrogation of employees in order to prevent them from discussing the work environment at Nest.